University of the Basque Country: List of rectors

+Rankings and reputation

 Summer courses

-UPV/EHU conducts its Summer Courses, created in 1981, at the Miramar Palace in San Sebastián.
+EHU conducts its Summer Courses, created in 1981, at the Miramar Palace in San Sebastián.
 They consist of a series of lectures, talks, courses, and master classes on diverse subjects from different areas of knowledge.
 World-renowned lecturers have been invited to the Summer Courses, as for example, Noam Chomsky in 2006.

 Sports

-UPV/EHU has an important handball team.
+EHU has an important handball team.
 The university also has a football team that played in the Spanish Tercera División, Grupo 4 in the 2006–2007 season.
 They finished 19th and were relegated to the regional divisions.

 The Engineering School of Bilbao and the University of Deusto hold yearly rowing competitions on the Estuary of Bilbao, inspired by the Oxford Cambridge boat race.

 English-language distance education

 The University used to offer an English language, distance Postgraduate Diploma in International Election Observation and Electoral Assistance, the first official postgraduate qualification of its kind that provides advanced learning in electoral systems and electoral campaign processes, with a particular focus for those occurring in contexts of developing democracies or post-conflict situations.
 The programme was allegedly run in cooperation with many organisations in the field of election monitoring, such as The Carter Center, Electoral Reform International Services (ERIS), International Foundation for Electoral Systems (IFES), National Democratic Institute (NDI), the Organization of American States (OAS) and the OSCE Office for Democratic Institutions and Human Rights (ODIHR) but such partnerships were not officially confirmed.